chris7444/ansible-docker-ucp/README.md

 Navigate to the folder named `1111111-1111-1111-1111-...` as shown in Figure 33.
 You will see files with names based on the Docker volume name that you used at the start, in this instance `test_01.vmdk` and `test_01-478...f1f.vmdf`

 ![Locate vmdk and vmdf files][vmdkfiles]
-**Figure 32.** Locate vmdk and vmdf files
+**Figure 33.** Locate vmdk and vmdf files

 You need to move these two files to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` in the same datastore.
-Right click on the `.vmdk` file and choose `Move to...` as shown in Figure 33.
+Right click on the `.vmdk` file and choose `Move to...` as shown in Figure 34.

 ![Move files][moveto]
-**Figure 33.** Move files
+**Figure 34.** Move files

-Set the destination folder to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` as shown in Figure 34.
+Set the destination folder to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` as shown in Figure 35.

 ![Move to destination][destination]

-**Figure 34.** Move to destination
+**Figure 35.** Move to destination

-It is only necessary to move the `.vmdk` file as the '.vmdf' file will automatically follow.
-The `dockvols` sub-directory named `1111111-1111-1111-1111-...` should now contain both files as shown in Figure 35.
+It is only necessary to move the `.vmdk` file as the `.vmdf` file will automatically follow.
+The `dockvols` sub-directory named `1111111-1111-1111-1111-...` should now contain both files as shown in Figure 36.

 ![Files moved to destination][moved]
-**Figure 35.** Files moved to destination
+**Figure 36.** Files moved to destination